-The death brings Kanawha County to 380 COVID-19 related deaths.
-The West Virginia Department of Health and Human Resources has the number of deaths related to the virus in Kanawha County at 415.
+The additional death brings Kanawha County to 390 total COVID-19 related deaths throughout the pandemic.
+The West Virginia Department of Health and Human Resources has the number of deaths related to the virus in Kanawha County at 431.
 The KCHD has previously told WOWK this difference is because the state has reviewed these death records, but the information has not yet been sent to the KCHD.

-The WV DHHR County Alert System map and the Centers for Disease Control and Prevention COVID-19 Data Tracker map both show Kanawha County in red.
+Both the WV DHHR County Alert System map lists Kanawha County in orange and the Centers for Disease Control and Prevention COVID-19 Data Tracker map continues to show Kanawha County in red.